 Florida homeowners often question whether it is more financially prudent to rely on one or several window air conditioner units rather than central air conditioning.
 It is cheaper to buy and install several window units yet these units are ugly and make it rather easy for burglars to enter the home.
-Let’s assume you run a window air conditioner for upwards of eight hours each day with a kWh cost around 13 cents.
-Such a window unit will end up costing much more than most people assume simply because these units are energy hogs.
+Let’s assume you run a window air conditioner for upwards of eight hours each day with a kWh cost of around 13 cents.
+Such a window unit will cost much more than most people assume simply because these units are energy hogs.
 Window AC units often top out around 1,440 watts.
-This means operating a high-powered window AC unit will likely cost around $1.50 per day, equating to nearly $46 per month.
+Operating a high-powered window AC unit will likely cost around $1.50 per day, equating to nearly $46 per month.
 However, a larger or more powerful window unit will likely cost upwards of $65 or more per month.
-A particularly large window unit will cost about $100 per month.
+A huge window unit will cost about $100 per month.

-Add in the fact that a single window AC unit likely will not suffice to cool the entirety of your home and it is easy to see why most of those looking for air conditioning in Florida opt for central air conditioning rather than window units.
-There is no sense creating a security risk with a window unit that merely covers a couple hundred square feet of your home unless you live in a tiny house.
-Though central air conditioning costs comparably more to install, it is more efficient, quieter, does not pose a security risk and has the potential to cost just as much as several window units on a monthly basis.
+Add in the fact that a single-window AC unit likely will not suffice to cool the entirety of your home and it is easy to see why most of those looking for air conditioning in Florida opt for central air conditioning rather than window units.
+There is no sense in creating a security risk with a window unit that covers only a couple hundred square feet of your home unless you live in a tiny house.
+Though central air conditioning costs comparably more to install, it is more efficient, quieter, does not pose a security risk, and has the potential to cost just as much as several window units monthly.